Act Your Rage

 Act Your Rage is a compilation album by American punk band the Undead.
 It was released May 8, 1989, on Post Mortem Records/Forefront Records.
 It featured unreleased songs recorded between 1984 and 1986.
 Most of the songs were recorded during the recordings of the "Never Say Die" single.
+There were only 2000 copies distributed in the first release, all on colored vinyl, and were only available at records stores chosen by Bobby Steele.
+The larger second released included the traditional black vinyl.